 Under 16 (Youth A) 6.93m

-ALL YOUTH/FREEWHEELER RIDERS ARE STRONGLY ADVISED TO CHECK THEIR GEAR SIZE BEFORE RACING FOR THE FIRST TIME TO AVOID STRESS ON THE NIGHT
+ALL YOUTH RIDERS ARE STRONGLY ADVISED TO CHECK THEIR GEAR SIZE BEFORE RACING FOR THE FIRST TIME TO AVOID STRESS ON THE NIGHT

-Riders who wish to gain track accreditation should contact Halesowen A + CC coaching coordinator Fraser Blain, who will arrange for them to attend a training session where they can be assessed.
+Riders who wish to gain Halesowen track accreditation outside the April window should contact Halesowen A + CC coaching coordinator Fraser Blain, who will arrange for them to attend a training session where they can be assessed.

 Please note, riders without “UK track accreditation” on their BC licence, or who have not participated previously in Halesowen Track League, who turn up to race without pre-registering or without making their accreditation status clear, may be refused entry, on safety grounds, at the commissaire’s discretion.
 If they are permitted to start but the commissaire feels they do not meet the required standard, they may be asked to withdraw and their entry fee refunded.